EdrawMax Diagram Software

 #1 Know the Letter and Number Combinations of a P&ID

-Letter and number combinations appear inside each graphical element and letter combinations are defined by the ISA standard.
-Numbers are user assigned.
-The first letter defines the measured or initiating variables such as Analysis (A), Flow (F), Temperature (T), etc. with succeeding letters defining readout, passive, or output functions such as Indicator (I), Record (R), Transmit (T), and so forth.
+Letter and number combinations appear inside each graphical element, and the ISA standard defines letter combinations.
+Numbers are user-assigned.
+The first letter represents the measured or initiating variables, such as Analysis (A), Flow (F), Temperature (T), etc., with succeeding letters defining readout, passive, or output functions, such as Indicator (I), Record (R), Transmit (T), and so forth.

 factory P&ID Example

-Tag numbers are a combination of alphabets and numbers with varying lengths aiding in identifying the device, what it controls, the type of device, and the number with what it is registered on the P&ID.
-Physical instruments are indicated by a tag number and a circle around it.
+Tag numbers are a combination of alphabets and numbers with varying lengths that aid in identifying the device, what it controls, the type of device, and the number with which it is registered on the P&ID.
+Physical instruments are indicated by a tag number and a circle around them.
 These numbers are also used to locate the position of equipment.

 The order and letters in tag numbers are highly specified and unique for each device.
 The first digit/letter specifies the factors controlled and monitored by the device, while the second digit indicates the type of device.
-The letters constituting from 3,4 and 5 further elaborate the device’s function and hint about the following few numbers in the series.
+The letters 3,4 and 5 elaborate on the device’s function and hint about the following few numbers in the series.

-Abbreviations are introduced in a P&ID to keep the diagrams concise and simple.
+Abbreviations are introduced in a P&ID to keep the diagrams concise and straightforward.
 The table below constitutes some commonly used abbreviations.

 Common Abbreviations Used in P&ID